 Zophar Depicts the Portion of the Wicked

-20 1 And Zophar the Naamathite answered and said, 2 Therefore do my thoughts give me an answer, and for this is my haste within me.
-3 I hear a reproof putting me to shame; and [my] spirit answereth me by mine understanding.
-4 Knowest thou [not] this, that of old, since man was placed upon earth, 5 The exultation of the wicked is short, and the joy of the ungodly man but for a moment?
-6 Though his height mount up to the heavens, and his head reach unto the clouds, 7 Like his own dung doth he perish for ever; they which have seen him shall say, Where is he?
-8 He flieth away as a dream, and is not found; and is chased away as a vision of the night.
-9 The eye which saw him shall [see him] not again; and his place beholdeth him no more.
+20 1 Then answered Zophar the Naamathite, and said, 2 Therefore do my thoughts cause me to answer, and for this I make haste.
+3 I have heard the check of my reproach, and the spirit of my understanding causeth me to answer.
+4 Knowest thou not this of old, since man was placed upon earth, 5 That the triumphing of the wicked is short, and the joy of the hypocrite but for a moment?
+6 Though his excellency mount up to the heavens, and his head reach unto the clouds; 7 Yet he shall perish for ever like his own dung: they which have seen him shall say, Where is he?
+8 He shall fly away as a dream, and shall not be found: yea, he shall be chased away as a vision of the night.
+9 The eye also which saw him shall see him no more; neither shall his place any more behold him.

-10 His children shall seek the favour of the poor, and his hands restore his wealth.
-11 His bones were full of his youthful strength; but it shall lie down with him in the dust.
-12 Though wickedness be sweet in his mouth [and] he hide it under his tongue, 13 [Though] he spare it, and forsake it not, but keep it within his mouth, 14 His food is turned in his bowels; it is the gall of asps within him.
-15 He hath swallowed down riches, but he shall vomit them up again: God shall cast them out of his belly.
-16 He shall suck the poison of asps; the viper's tongue shall kill him.
-17 He shall not see streams, rivers, brooks of honey and butter.
-18 That which he laboured for shall he restore, and not swallow down; its restitution shall be according to the value, and he shall not rejoice [therein].
-19 For he hath oppressed, hath forsaken the poor; he hath violently taken away a house that he did not build.
-20 Because he knew no rest in his craving, he shall save nought of what he most desired.
-21 Nothing escaped his greediness; therefore his prosperity shall not endure.
-22 In the fulness of his sufficiency he shall be in straits; every hand of the wretched shall come upon him.
+10 His children shall seek to please the poor, and his hands shall restore their goods.
+11 His bones are full of the sin of his youth, which shall lie down with him in the dust.
+12 Though wickedness be sweet in his mouth, though he hide it under his tongue; 13 Though he spare it, and forsake it not; but keep it still within his mouth: 14 Yet his meat in his bowels is turned, it is the gall of asps within him.
+15 He hath swallowed down riches, and he shall vomit them up again: God shall cast them out of his belly.
+16 He shall suck the poison of asps: the viper's tongue shall slay him.
+17 He shall not see the rivers, the floods, the brooks of honey and butter.
+18 That which he laboured for shall he restore, and shall not swallow it down: according to his substance shall the restitution be, and he shall not rejoice therein.
+19 Because he hath oppressed and hath forsaken the poor; because he hath violently taken away an house which he builded not; 20 Surely he shall not feel quietness in his belly, he shall not save of that which he desired.
+21 There shall none of his meat be left; therefore shall no man look for his goods.
+22 In the fulness of his sufficiency he shall be in straits: every hand of the wicked shall come upon him.

-23 It shall be that, to fill his belly, he will cast his fierce anger upon him, and will rain it upon him into his flesh.
-24 If he have fled from the iron weapon, the bow of brass shall strike him through.
-25 He draweth it forth; it cometh out of his body, and the glittering point out of his gall: terrors are upon him.
-26 All darkness is laid up for his treasures: a fire not blown shall devour him; it shall feed upon what is left in his tent.
-27 The heavens shall reveal his iniquity, and the earth shall rise up against him.
-28 The increase of his house shall depart, flowing away in the day of his anger.
-29 This is the portion of the wicked man from God, and the heritage appointed to him by God.
+23 When he is about to fill his belly, God shall cast the fury of his wrath upon him, and shall rain it upon him while he is eating.
+24 He shall flee from the iron weapon, and the bow of steel shall strike him through.
+25 It is drawn, and cometh out of the body; yea, the glittering sword cometh out of his gall: terrors are upon him.
+26 All darkness shall be hid in his secret places: a fire not blown shall consume him; it shall go ill with him that is left in his tabernacle.
+27 The heaven shall reveal his iniquity; and the earth shall rise up against him.
+28 The increase of his house shall depart, and his goods shall flow away in the day of his wrath.
+29 This is the portion of a wicked man from God, and the heritage appointed unto him by God.

 Job Asserts the Prosperity of the Wicked

-21 1 And Job answered and said, 2 Hear attentively my speech, and let this replace your consolations.
-3 Suffer me and I will speak; and after I have spoken, mock on!
-4 As for me, is my complaint to a man? or wherefore should not my spirit be impatient?
-5 Mark me, and be astonished, and lay the hand upon the mouth.
-6 Even when I think [thereon], I am affrighted, and trembling taketh hold of my flesh.
+21 1 But Job answered and said, 2 Hear diligently my speech, and let this be your consolations.
+3 Suffer me that I may speak; and after that I have spoken, mock on.
+4 As for me, is my complaint to man? and if it were so, why should not my spirit be troubled 5 Mark me, and be astonished, and lay your hand upon your mouth.
+6 Even when I remember I am afraid, and trembling taketh hold on my flesh.

-7 Wherefore do the wicked live, grow old, yea, become mighty in power?
-8 Their seed is established with them in their sight, and their offspring before their eyes.
-9 Their houses are safe from fear, neither is the rod of +God upon them.
+7 Wherefore do the wicked live, become old, yea, are mighty in power?
+8 Their seed is established in their sight with them, and their offspring before their eyes.
+9 Their houses are safe from fear, neither is the rod of God upon them.
 10 Their bull gendereth, and faileth not; their cow calveth, and casteth not her calf.
 11 They send forth their little ones like a flock, and their children dance.
-12 They shout to the tambour and harp, and rejoice at the sound of the pipe.
-13 They spend their days in prosperity, and in a moment go down to Sheol.
-14 And they say unto God, Depart from us, for we desire not the knowledge of thy ways!
-15 What is the Almighty that we should serve him? and what are we profited if we pray unto him?
-16 Behold, their prosperity is not in their hand.
-The counsel of the wicked be far from me!
+12 They take the timbrel and harp, and rejoice at the sound of the organ.
+13 They spend their days in wealth, and in a moment go down to the grave.
+14 Therefore they say unto God, Depart from us; for we desire not the knowledge of thy ways.
+15 What is the Almighty, that we should serve him? and what profit should we have, if we pray unto him?
+16 Lo, their good is not in their hand: the counsel of the wicked is far from me.

-17 How often is the lamp of the wicked put out, and cometh their calamity upon them?
-Doth he distribute sorrows [to them] in his anger?
-18 Do they become as stubble before the wind, and as chaff that the storm carrieth away?
-19 +God layeth up [the punishment of] his iniquity for his children; he rewardeth him, and he shall know [it]: 20 His eyes shall see his destruction, and he shall drink of the fury of the Almighty.
-21 For what pleasure should he have in his house after him, when the number of his months is cut off?
-22 Can any teach God knowledge?
-And he it is that judgeth those that are high.
-23 One dieth in his full strength, being wholly at ease and quiet; 24 His sides are full of fat, and the marrow of his bones is moistened; 25 And another dieth in bitterness of soul, and hath not tasted good: 26 Together they lie down in the dust, and the worms cover them.
+17 How oft is the candle of the wicked put out! and how oft cometh their destruction upon them!
+God distributeth sorrows in his anger.
+18 They are as stubble before the wind, and as chaff that the storm carrieth away.
+19 God layeth up his iniquity for his children: he rewardeth him, and he shall know it.
+20 His eyes shall see his destruction, and he shall drink of the wrath of the Almighty.
+21 For what pleasure hath he in his house after him, when the number of his months is cut off in the midst?
+22 Shall any teach God knowledge? seeing he judgeth those that are high.
+23 One dieth in his full strength, being wholly at ease and quiet.
+24 His breasts are full of milk, and his bones are moistened with marrow.
+25 And another dieth in the bitterness of his soul, and never eateth with pleasure.
+26 They shall lie down alike in the dust, and the worms shall cover them.

-27 Lo, I know your thoughts, and the devices ye wrongfully imagine against me.
-28 For ye say, Where is the house of the noble? and where the tent of the dwellings of the wicked?
-29 Have ye not asked the wayfarers? and do ye not regard their tokens: 30 That the wicked is reserved for the day of calamity?
-They are led forth to the day of wrath.
+27 Behold, I know your thoughts, and the devices which ye wrongfully imagine against me.
+28 For ye say, Where is the house of the prince? and where are the dwelling places of the wicked?
+29 Have ye not asked them that go by the way? and do ye not know their tokens, 30 That the wicked is reserved to the day of destruction? they shall be brought forth to the day of wrath.
 31 Who shall declare his way to his face? and who shall repay him what he hath done?
-32 Yet is he carried to the graves, and watch is kept over the tomb.
-33 The clods of the valley are sweet unto him; and every man followeth suit after him, as there were innumerable before him.
-34 How then comfort ye me in vain?
-Your answers remain perfidious.
+32 Yet shall he be brought to the grave, and shall remain in the tomb.
+33 The clods of the valley shall be sweet unto him, and every man shall draw after him, as there are innumerable before him.
+34 How then comfort ye me in vain, seeing in your answers there remaineth falsehood

-24 And on the morrow they came to Caesarea.
-But Cornelius was looking for them, having called together his kinsmen and [his] intimate friends.
-25 And when Peter was now coming in, Cornelius met him, and falling down did [him] homage.
-26 But Peter made him rise, saying, Rise up: I myself also am a man.
-27 And he went in, talking with him, and found many gathered together.
-28 And he said to them, Ye know how it is unlawful for a Jew to be joined or come to one of a strange race, and to me God has shewn to call no man common or unclean.
-29 Wherefore also, having been sent for, I came without saying anything against it.
-I inquire therefore for what reason ye have sent for me.
-30 And Cornelius said, Four days ago I had been [fasting] unto this hour, and the ninth [I was] praying in my house, and lo, a man stood before me in bright clothing, 31 and said, Cornelius, thy prayer has been heard, and thy alms have come in remembrance before God.
-32 Send therefore to Joppa and fetch Simon, who is surnamed Peter; he lodges in the house of Simon, a tanner, by the sea [who when he is come will speak to thee].
-33 Immediately therefore I sent to thee, and thou hast well done in coming.
-Now therefore we are all present before God to hear all things that are commanded thee of God.
+24 And the morrow after they entered into Caesarea.
+And Cornelius waited for them, and had called together his kinsmen and near friends.
+25 And as Peter was coming in, Cornelius met him, and fell down at his feet, and worshipped him.
+26 But Peter took him up, saying, Stand up; I myself also am a man.
+27 And as he talked with him, he went in, and found many that were come together.
+28 And he said unto them, Ye know how that it is an unlawful thing for a man that is a Jew to keep company, or come unto one of another nation; but God hath shewed me that I should not call any man common or unclean.
+29 Therefore came I unto you without gainsaying, as soon as I was sent for: I ask therefore for what intent ye have sent for me?
+30 And Cornelius said, Four days ago I was fasting until this hour; and at the ninth hour I prayed in my house, and, behold, a man stood before me in bright clothing, 31 And said, Cornelius, thy prayer is heard, and thine alms are had in remembrance in the sight of God.
+32 Send therefore to Joppa, and call hither Simon, whose surname is Peter; he is lodged in the house of one Simon a tanner by the sea side: who, when he cometh, shall speak unto thee.
+33 Immediately therefore I sent to thee; and thou hast well done that thou art come.
+Now therefore are we all here present before God, to hear all things that are commanded thee of God.

 Peter's Address in Cornelius' House

-34 And Peter opening his mouth said, Of a truth I perceive that God is no respecter of persons, 35 but in every nation he that fears him and works righteousness is acceptable to him.
-36 The word which he sent to the sons of Israel, preaching peace by Jesus Christ, (he is Lord of all things,) 37 ye know; the testimony which has spread through the whole of Judaea, beginning from Galilee after the baptism which John preached— 38 Jesus who [was] of Nazareth: how God anointed him with [the] Holy Spirit and with power; who went through [all quarters] doing good, and healing all that were under the power of the devil, because God was with him.
-39 We also [are] witnesses of all things which he did both in the country of the Jews and in Jerusalem; whom they also slew, having hanged him on a cross.
-40 This [man] God raised up the third day and gave him to be openly seen, 41 not of all the people, but of witnesses who were chosen before of God, us who have eaten and drunk with him after he arose from among [the] dead.
-42 And he commanded us to preach to the people, and to testify that he it is who was determinately appointed of God [to be] judge of living and dead.
-43 To him all the prophets bear witness that every one that believes on him will receive through his name remission of sins.
+34 Then Peter opened his mouth, and said, Of a truth I perceive that God is no respecter of persons: 35 But in every nation he that feareth him, and worketh righteousness, is accepted with him.
+36 The word which God sent unto the children of Israel, preaching peace by Jesus Christ: (he is Lord of all:) 37 That word, I say, ye know, which was published throughout all Judaea, and began from Galilee, after the baptism which John preached; 38 How God anointed Jesus of Nazareth with the Holy Ghost and with power: who went about doing good, and healing all that were oppressed of the devil; for God was with him.
+39 And we are witnesses of all things which he did both in the land of the Jews, and in Jerusalem; whom they slew and hanged on a tree: 40 Him God raised up the third day, and shewed him openly; 41 Not to all the people, but unto witnesses chosen before of God, even to us, who did eat and drink with him after he rose from the dead.
+42 And he commanded us to preach unto the people, and to testify that it is he which was ordained of God to be the Judge of quick and dead.
+43 To him give all the prophets witness, that through his name whosoever believeth in him shall receive remission of sins.